Climate justice: Definition and objectives

 The objectives of climate justice can be described as: "to encompasses a set of rights and obligations, which corporations, individuals and governments have towards those vulnerable people who will be in a way significantly disproportionately affected by climate change."

 Climate justice examines concepts such as equality, human rights, collective rights, and the historical responsibilities for climate change.
 There are procedural dimensions of climate change mitigation, as well as distributive ethical ones.
 Recognition and respect are the underlying basis for distributive and procedural justice.
+Research on tourism governance has further examined whether knowledge is not only included in climate decision-making but also authorised to shape it, describing the disconnect between inclusion and authorisation as an "authorisation gap".

 Related fields are environmental justice and social justice.

 Causes of injustice

 Economic systems

-Among major emitters, the U.S. has higher annual per capita emissions than China, which has more total annual emissions.
+Among major emitters, the US has higher annual per capita emissions than China, which has more total annual emissions.

-Cumulatively, U.S. and China emissions have caused the most greenhouse gas-related economic damage.
+Cumulatively, US and China emissions have caused the most greenhouse gas-related economic damage.

 The fundamental differences in economic systems, such as capitalism and socialism as a root cause of climate injustice is an often debated and contentious issue.
 In this context, fundamental disagreements arise between conservative environmental groups on one side and leftist organizations on the other.
 While the former often tend to blame the excesses of neoliberalism for climate change and argue in favor of market-based reform within capitalism, the latter view capitalism with its exploitative traits as the underlying central issue.
 Other possible causal explanations include hierarchies based on the group differences and the nature of the fossil fuel industry itself.